HTTPArchive/almanac.httparchive.org/src/content/en/2022/interoperability.md

 )
 }}

-`flex-basis: content`, which is used to automatically size based on the flex item's content, was implemented in WebKit and Chromium, but not Firefox.
+Another bit of focus was toward `flex-basis: content`, which is used to automatically size based on the flex item's content.
+This was implemented in WebKit and Chromium, but not Firefox.
 Today these tests pass uniformly in all browsers and `flex-basis: content` appears on 112,323 pages on desktop and 75,565 mobile, roughly 1% of pages.
 That's not a bad start for a feature in its first year of universal support and about double what it was last year.
 We'll keep an eye on this metric in the future.

+### Sticky positioning

 {{ figure_markup(
   caption="Desktop pages using `position: sticky` in their stylesheets.",